Free Programs

 Telephone: 508-532-5574

 Literacy Unlimited is a nonprofit organization in the Framingham Public Library and the Morse Institute Library in Natick.
-It provides free, confidential, one-on-one tutoring for about 400 adult learners in the MetroWest area in basic reading, writing, math, HiSET (GED) preparation, citizenship, and English as a second language.
+It provides free, confidential, one-on-one tutoring for adult learners in the MetroWest area in basic reading, writing, math, HiSET (GED) preparation, citizenship, and English as a second language.
 There are also conversation groups and survival English classes.
 Visit or call the office.
-Register during the months when the waiting list is open: usually January, May, and September.
-People on the waiting list are usually called within three or four months.
-All calls and correspondence to Literacy Unlimited are confidential.

 Hudson-Maynard Adult Learning Center

-The Maynard Adult Learning Center provides free ESL, ABE, pre-GED, and HiSET (GED) classes to approximately 200 students each year in their morning and evening programs.
-Classes are held in Maynard and Hudson.
+The Maynard Adult Learning Center provides free ESL, pre-GED, and HiSET (GED) classes to approximately 200 students each year in their morning and evening programs.
 Counseling and technology are also incorporated into the curriculum.

 Quinsigamond Community College at Assabet Valley